n0-computer/iroh/iroh/README.md

 - The [Level] is always `DEBUG`.

+This is a compromise between being able to process events using automated tooling using custom subscribers and them still producing distinguishing output in logs when using the default tracing subscriber formatters.
+While still being unlikely to conflict with real modules.

 [target]: https://docs.rs/tracing/latest/tracing/struct.Metadata.html#method.target
 [fields]: https://docs.rs/tracing/latest/tracing/#recording-fields
 [Level]: https://docs.rs/tracing/latest/tracing/struct.Level.html

 ### Using events

-If desired an application can use the `$crate_name::events` target to handle events by a different subscriber.
+If desired an application can use the `$crate_name::_events` target to handle events by a different subscriber.
 However with the default file logging it is already easy to search for all events, e.g. using
 ripgrep: